vycioha/OSUM/README.md

-# OSUM - Open Source Vulnerability Management Tool
-*Outdated Software • Updates Missing*
+# OSUM - Outdated Software • Updates Missing

 OSUM is a comprehensive tool for analyzing and tracking Common Vulnerabilities and Exposures (CVEs) and Common Platform Enumeration (CPE) data.
 It provides an intuitive interface to search, analyze, and export vulnerability information.